 This article provides everything that is known about Monster Girl Doctor Season 2 (Monster Musume no Oishasan Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for sure.

 Seven Seas Entertainment is publishing the official English translation of the light novel series in North America.
-As of September 8, 2020, the English Monster Girl Doctor books were up to Volume 6, and Volume 7 was scheduled to release on January 19, 2021.
+As of January 19, 2021, the English Monster Girl Doctor books were up to Volume 7.

 In March 2020, the author released a prequel called Monster Girl Doctor Volume 0.
 It tells the story of Glenn and Sapphee’s time at the medical academy and their mentor Dr. Cthulhy Squele.
 The English version is releasing on May 4, 2021.